ConnectedLib/course-in-a-box/modules/community-centered/_posts/2003-04-01-making-plans.md

 ---
 title: Making plans together
 ---
->“Communicate often and very far ahead of time. <br/><br/>Librarian at a western urban library
+>“Communicate often and very far ahead of time."<br/><br/>— Librarian at a western urban library

 ## Questions to ask
 ### Before putting together plans with a partner